bduggan/raku-dawa/README.md

 stop at most once per line and at most once per statement.
 Typing "n" may sometimes stay within the same block of code, if a statement containing other statements spans several lines.
-The display will indicate the block of code containing the statement that was just executed.
+The display will indicate the block of code containing the statement that will be executed.

 ## Multiple Threads